Who can use this feature?

 Option 2: From the Forms page

 From there, select a form template, choose the contact(s) to send it to, and confirm your sending email address.
+You can also customize the email that will send with the form from this screen.
 Click Confirm to send.

 Clients receive a branded email (with your firm’s logo and disclosure) with a secure link to the form.